 The 23 stoves that have actual efficiency numbers are likely to be amongst the highest efficiency stoves on the market and are being listed because the companies are proud of their efficiency levels.
 The average non-catalytic wood stove is about 70% efficient and the average catalytic stove is probably around 77%.
 Higher efficiency stoves save you time and money.

-The EPA has never required stoves to be tested for efficiency but plans to do so in 2015 when their new residential wood heater regulations are final.
+The EPA has never required stoves to be tested for efficiency but plans to start to do so in 2015 when their new residential wood heater regulations are final.
 Once that occurs, consumers will start to have access to more and more actual efficiency numbers.
 But some manufacturers may not disclose their efficiencies until closer to 2020, if the EPA allows that, as existing stoves may be grandfathered and not required to retest for many years.

 Tested efficiencies of wood stoves give an indication of how efficient the stove is when it is operated with seasoned wood.
 Unseasoned wood that is over 25% moisture content will dramatically lower efficiency.
 More important than a 5% difference in tested efficiency is burning your stove with seasoned wood and with enough air to the firebox.
 Even the most clean and efficient stove can be polluting and inefficient if it is not operated well.
 For pellet stoves, the lab tested efficiency numbers are likely to be more representative of efficiencies you get at home, assuming you keep the stove clean.
 A dirty pellet stove that has not been serviced for more than 6 months is likely to get much lower efficiency.
 Unfortunately, none of the large pellet stove manufacturers have publicly released actual, third party tested efficiency numbers.
 And many pellet stoves may only be between 50 and 60% efficient and it is very difficult to know which are which.